 World War 1 Tours

-2014 marks a very special year for World War One Battlefields as it will be the centenary of the First World War – known by many military enthusiasts as The Great War.
+2014-2018 marks a very special period for World War One Battlefields as it will be the centenary of the First World War – known by many military enthusiasts as The Great War.
 Special Centenary Battlefield Tours will enable you to visit some of the famous sights where some of the greatest battles took place.
 There is a great selection of Battlefield tours available to pay homage to the fallen and honour those marvellous heroic acts of men and women who laid down their lives so we could live in peace today.

 Between 1914 and 1918, Flanders Fields was the scene for some of the bloodiest battles of the First World War.
 It is thought that about a million soldiers were either wounded, missing or killed in action.
 Whilst thousands of ordinary people were left homeless, WW1 devastated entire cities and villages with some completely beyond recognition.
 Flanders Fields itself has become a region dedicated to the events of WW1 with hundreds of monuments and cemeteries that all have great historical significance to people from across the world.
 There are a variety of interactive museums as well, each explaining the different aspects of conflict and outlining the implications of war in general.
 Here are just a few of the sights you can see when you take a guided WW1 Battlefield tour: